National Park Service, Interior.

 33. One commenter suggested the National Park Service should insist that all watercraft have the quieter four-stroke engines.

 NPS Response: The final rule would phase out the carbureted two-stroke engines over a 10-year period.
 The rule would only allow the use of direct injection two-stroke engines and four-stroke engines.
 Direct inject two-stroke and four-stroke engines have been shown to be quieter than the carbureted two-stroke engines.
-The NPS does not believe it is necessary to require only four-stroke engines.
+The NPS does not Start Printed Page 17304believe it is necessary to require only four-stroke engines.

 34. We received a number of comments citing a variety of concerns over the noise associated with PWC use.
 In almost all cases this noise was characterized as “annoying”.
 Specific concerns included the constant and repeated fluctuation in engine tone and pitch as PWCs enter and exit the water while jumping wakes, changing speed and performing other quick maneuvers along with the persistent noise associated with remaining in one general location rather than traveling from point-to-point.